Robust propensity score weighting estimation under missing at random: Basic Setup

-By Lemma \ref{lemma1}, condition (\ref{balancing}) is the key condition that incorporates the outcome regression model into the propensity score weighting estimator to protect against misspecification of the propensity score model.
+By Lemma \ref{lemma1}, condition (\ref{balancing}) is the key condition that incorporates the OR model into the PSW estimator.
 Condition (\ref{balancing}) is often called the covariate balancing condition \citep{imai2014} in the missing data literature.
 It is closely related to the calibration estimation in survey sampling \citep{deville1992calibration}.
-Because the balancing functions in (\ref{balancing}) are equal to the basis functions of the outcome regression model in (\ref{outcome}), we can achieve
+Under the OR model in (\ref{outcome}), the covariate-balancing condition in (\ref{balancing}) implies that

 which is often referred to as the model calibration \citep{wu2001}.
 To distinguish from the direct model calibration of \cite{wu2001}, we may call (\ref{balancing}) the \emph{indirect model calibration}.